Iyeleon/zindi_geoai_runway_detection/README.md

 - Accuracy of Runway Detection: The separate classification head allowed for a reliable accuracy rate in detecting images with runways, ensuring that few images without runways were misclassified as containing runways.
 Validation accuracy ranges from 0.88 - 0.94

+- The limited size of the dataset produces variance in prediction results.
+This can be mitigated by creating an ensemble of classifier-segmentation models trained on different train - validation splits of the data to improve robustness.

 Qualitative Observations:

 - The model consistently detected and segmented runways across various geographical and environmental conditions, including runways located in diverse terrains.
 - It demonstrated robustness to different runway orientations and surface types, providing reliable segmentation even when the runway was partially obstructed by objects like aircraft or vehicles.
-- False Positives in pathways
+- False Positives in pathways: The model sometimes finds it hard to distinguish some wide and straight pathways or roads from runways.

 ### Inference
 The inference process employs a sliding window approach to handle large images and ensure thorough coverage across the input area.
 This approach divides the image into smaller, overlapping patches that are processed independently by the model, allowing it to focus on localized regions.
 The sliding window method is particularly useful for detecting runways in expansive landscapes, as it helps prevent runway sections from being missed due to the model's receptive field limits.

 ### Post Processing
 Post-processing steps were applied to enhance the segmentation results and improve runway detection for practical use cases.
-However, for competition submissions, raw outputs from segmentation were used to align with leaderboard evaluation criteria.
+However, for competition submissions, raw outputs from segmentation were used to align with and optimize for the leaderboard.
 The post-processing techniques included:

 - Segmentation Confidence Filtering: A confidence threshold of 0.3 was set to filter out low-confidence detections, helping to retain only the segments with a higher likelihood of representing runways.
-Otsu Thresholding:

-- Otsu's Thresholding was applied to refine binary segmentation results, effectively reducing noise and enhancing the clarity of runway boundaries.
+- Otsu Thresholding: Otsu's Thresholding was applied to refine binary segmentation results, effectively reducing noise and enhancing the clarity of runway boundaries.
 This step helped in distinguishing runways from surrounding terrain and other structures.

 - Runway Line Straightening: Detected runway lines were straightened to conform to expected geometric patterns, such as straight lines or slightly curved paths.
 This process further filtered out irregular shapes that might resemble runways but do not match expected structures.
-Filtering Non-Runways:

-- Non-runway segments were filtered out based on criteria like shape, size, and orientation, further improving practical usability.
+- Filtering Non-Runways: Non-runway segments were filtered out based on criteria like shape, size, and orientation, further improving practical usability.
 These filters helped reduce false positives, ensuring that only plausible runway structures were retained in the final output.

+To post-process during inference, set `straighten_runways` and `filter_non_runways` to `True`.

 ## Getting Started
 Follow the instructions below to set up and run the project: